hsi9/2323/Machine Learning implementation skill.md

 12. If the number of features is small and the training set is intermediate, use SVM with a Gaussian kernel
 13. If the number of features is small and the training set is large, use logistic regression or SVM without kernel
 # KNN
-KNN is a non-parametric method for classification and regression.
+1.KNN is a non-parametric method for classification and regression.
 It's a supervised learning.
-When K=1 or be any smaller value, it may cause overfitting.
+2.When K=1 or be any smaller value, it may cause overfitting.
 As the value of K increases，the boundary would be more smooth.
-KNN for regression can be applied in time series.
+3.KNN for regression can be applied in time series.
 In a time interval, we look for the average value of all points in the interval or we can add different weight for different points.